Spot diesel in San Francisco rose to the highest level against futures since at least 2007 after inventories of the fuel in California dropped.

 CARB diesel in San Francisco gained 3.5 cents to 33 cents a gallon above heating oil futures on the New York Mercantile Exchange at 4:38 p.m.
 East Coast time, data compiled by Bloomberg show.
 That’s the highest premium for the fuel since Bloomberg began assessing prices there in November 2007.

 Tesoro Corp.
-(TSO)’s 170,000-barrel-a-day Golden Eagle refinery in Northern California cut diesel output last week after a compressor failure at a hydrodesulfurization unit, a person with direct knowledge of the upset said Aug.
+(TSO:US)’s 170,000-barrel-a-day Golden Eagle refinery in Northern California cut diesel output last week after a compressor failure at a hydrodesulfurization unit, a person with direct knowledge of the upset said Aug.
 21. The plant will have to run at reduced capacity until new equipment can be installed in the unit, said the person, who asked not to be identified because the information isn’t public.

 The refinery is performing “unspecified maintenance,” and the company is meeting product supply commitments, Tina Barbee, a spokeswoman at Tesoro’s headquarters in San Antonio, said by e-mail earlier today.